How to Be a Good Manager

 Managing is extremely difficult.
 Looking back, being an individual contributor has certain benefits.
 As a contributor, you are responsible only for your own actions, you are almost not involved in politics, and the work scope is focused and specific.
 Sometimes I do miss those days, but the complexity of management makes it enough fun and rewarding.
 You never get bored as you need to support your team, help strong ones to grow even further and assist those who struggle with getting back on track.

 A couple of days ago a mentee asked what it means to be a good manager.
 I had many truly good managers (in fact, I am working with one of the best managers I have met right now).
-One relaxing evening, I lit my favorite cigar, made some good tea, and came up with a list of things that make a manager a really good one.
+One relaxing evening, I lit my favourite cigar, made some good tea, and came up with a list of things that make a manager a really good one.
 The very first draft had fourteen essential qualities, but most of the qualities fall into one of two categories – manager should trust and support, manager should challenge and give enough freedom.

 Photo by Olga Guryanova on Unsplash